SenteraLLC/ulabel/api_spec.md

     name: "<Arbitrary Button Name>",
     hook: (annotations) => {
         // Define submit behavior here

+        // ULabel instance is bound to this function, and so it can be accessed with this

+        // If behavior is to leave this page, use this.set_saved(true) to avoid warning to user

         // If submit is unsuccessful and annotations edits should not be treated as "saved", return false }